Our Team

 Professor, Faculty of Kinesiology

 The Relationships and Exercise Lab is led by Dr. Meghan McDonough, Ph.D.
 (University of British Columbia).
 Her research examines the role of social relationships in physical activity and health behavior.
-Her research is informed by theoretical and empirical work on emotional and motivational processes, coping with stress, posttraumatic growth, and self-perceptions.
-McDonough's research has examined these questions in a variety of populations, with a particular focus on aging, populations navigating chronic disease (particularly cancer and Parkinson’s disease), and underserved or marginalized populations.
+Her research is informed by theory and research on emotional and motivational processes, coping with stress, and self-perceptions.
+McDonough's research has examined these questions in a variety of populations, with a particular focus on aging, menopause, populations navigating chronic disease (particularly cancer and Parkinson’s disease), and equity-deserving populations.
 Her research has been funded by a variety of sources including SSHRC, CIHR, NIH, USDA, the O’Brien Institute for Public Health, and the Brenda Strafford Centre on Aging.
-She teaches undergraduate courses in exercise and health psychology (KNES 397) and motivation (KNES 413), and a graduate course in qualitative analysis (KNES 610).
-She is an Associate Editor for the Journal of Sport & Exercise Psychology, a board member of the International Society for Qualitative Research in Sport and Exercise, and a past-president of the North American Society for the Psychology of Sport and Physical Activity.
+She also serves as the Associate Dean (Graduate) in the Faculty of Kinesiology, and teaches a graduate course in qualitative analysis (KNES 610), and is a past-president of the North American Society for the Psychology of Sport and Physical Activity.
 Meghan may be contacted at meghan.mcdonough@ucalgary.ca, or (403) 220-7211.

 Staff